Meribel and the Three Valleys area in France is the biggest ski resort in the world where you have access to over 600km of piste and ski terrain.

 After a hearty breakfast (which included cooked and continental options), we got ready for our first day of skiing.

-Marie, Courtney and I started with a 2 hour private lesson which was great to get used to the snow again and a lot of fun.
+Marie, Courtney and I started with a 2 hour private lesson which was great to get used to the snow again and it was a lot of fun.

 Afterwards, we met Jack and Maxi for a beer at Courchevel, did a few runs then went to Restaurant Le Pilatus for lunch.
 It had great views and the food was good too.